Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 A pre-fire 1914 coloured image of the Moulin Rouge from Wikipedia

-There were many distractions: donkey rides and a huge plaster and wood elephant left over from the 1889 World Fair; there was a Spanish palace, shooting galleries, belly dancers and clowns.
+It wasn’t just a dancing palace, there were also distractions and activities: a huge plaster elephant left over from the 1889 Paris World Fair, shooting galleries, donkey rides, belly dancers and clowns.

 At The Moulin Rouge: The Dance

 The new Moulin Rouge soon inspired Toulouse-Lautrec to paint one of his most ambitious works: At The Moulin Rouge: The Dance.
-The picture dates from 1889-90 and is now in the Philadelphia Museum of Art.
+The picture dates from 1889-90.

 Toulouse-Lautrec’s At The Moulin Rouge: The Dance.
 The picture is set at the Moulin Rouge.
 In the middle ground a female dancer is being put through her paces by the star male dancer of the Moulin Rouge, Valentin ‘the boneless’.
 We see her kicking her leg up.
 She is observed by two women in the foreground one of which is wearing an elaborate pink dress and hat.
 In the background many male bourgeois, (because of their top hats and dress), clients are either observing the rehearsal or are socialising at the bar.
 The floorboards, pillars and windows of the Moulin Rouge are also visible.